LorenzDuremdes/Second-Brain/psychological trauma.md

 2. what can cause people with psychological trauma to experience severe bodily reactions e.g. asthma attacks?^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 120]
 	1. them trying to ignore other bodily reactions
 	2. suppressing our inner cries for help does not stop our [[stress]] hormones from mobilizing the body
-		1. other: fibromyalgia, back and neck pain, migraines, digestive problems, irritable bowel syndrome, chronic fatigue
+		1. other: fibromyalgia, back and neck pain, migraines, digestive problems, irritable bowel [[syndrome]], chronic fatigue
 3. psychological trauma → [[subjective vitality]]
 	1. traumatized people keep secreting large amounts of [[stress]] hormones long after the actual danger has passed^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma], which can reduce [[subjective vitality]]
 4. psychological trauma → proprioception